×

 • Hepatitis B or C: This cancer can develop years after one has had either of these liver infections.
 These cancers are passed through the blood when users share needles.

 • Cirrhosis: When liver cells are affected and replaced with scar tissue, cirrhosis sets in.
-Cirrhosis could be caused due to hepatitis B or C infection, drug abuse, alcohol drinking, excess iron in the liver.
+Cirrhosis could be caused by hepatitis B or C infection, drug abuse, alcohol drinking, or excess iron in the liver.

 • Excessive alcohol habit: Having two shots of alcohol per day over many years can increase one’s risk for hepatocellular cancer.
 If the number of daily drinks increases, one’s risk for this cancer also increases.

 • Obesity and diabetes: Both these conditions can raise your risk for liver cancer.
-Obesity leads to nonalcoholic fatty liver disease, ending up in hepatocellular carcinoma.
+Obesity leads to nonalcoholic fatty liver disease, which can lead to hepatocellular carcinoma.

 • Iron storage disease: When there are excessive amounts of iron stored in the liver, it leads to hepatocellular carcinoma.